conala-corpus/conala-corpus.github.io/README.md

 to create this file can also be found in the [conala-baseline](https://github.com/conala-corpus/conala-baseline/) directory.

 Once you have created this file, you can submit it to the [Leader Board](https://competitions.codalab.org/competitions/19175) on CodaLab.
+The results are evaluated according to BLEU score after tokenization, as detailed in the scripts in the baseline github repository.

 ## Organizers